E3SM-Project/ekea/docs/source/analyses/varwhere.rst

 Installation
 ==============

-This app is a default app in Ekea.
-Once Ekea is installed, this app will be available.
+This app is a default app in ekea.
+Once ekea is installed, this app will be available.

 Usage